 He went yard 300 times over that time period, stole 179 bases, and hit a robust .327/.410/.602.
 The five-time All-Star's 53.9 WAR (FanGraphs) from 1992-2002 was sixth best among all position players, while he had the fifth-best average, and fourth-highest weighted on-base average (.428).
 And while his numbers would inevitably dip as age and injury got the best of him, Walker hit right until the end.
 In his final three seasons (aged 36-38) following 2002, he had an OPS of .898, 1.013, and .886, respectively.

-In the end, it adds up to a player who, with a career 72.6 WAR (Baseball Reference), compares favourably to his peers—his peers being outfielders of recent vintage.
+In the end, it adds up to a player who, with a career 72.7 WAR (Baseball Reference), compares favourably to his peers—his peers being outfielders of recent vintage.
 Among those outfielders currently on the ballot, only Barry Bonds (an astronomical 162.4), who'll get in eventually, can boast a higher career WAR.
-Tim Raines, who looks like he might finally slip in this year, trails Walker in WAR.
-As does Manny Ramirez, Gary Sheffield, Sammy Sosa, and Vladimir Guerrero.
-It's easy for Walker's name to get lost in that star-studded discussion, but his numbers compare favourably to those sluggers by almost any metric.
+Manny Ramirez, Gary Sheffield, and Sammy Sosa trail Walker in WAR, as do Vladimir Guerrero and Tim Raines, who were both elected to the Hall over the last two years.
+It's easy for Walker's name to get lost in that star-studded discussion, but his numbers compare favourably to those players by almost any metric.

-If you want to place Walker into the greater context of baseball's entire history, regardless of position, there are only 14 players ahead of him in terms of career WAR who haven't had their likenesses cast in bronze at Cooperstown.
-Of those, you can discount those under the cloud of PED suspicion (Bonds and Roger Clemens, and that unofficial embargo will soon lift and be forgotten, like a gentle fog); players still active (Adrian Beltre, Albert Pujols); those retired but not yet eligible for Hall of Fame voting (Jim Thome, Chipper Jones); a few pitchers with strong cases (Mike Mussina, Curt Schilling), and the tremendously controversial (Alex Rodriguez, who is also five years from eligibility, and Pete Rose, who will never get in).
+If you want to place Walker into the greater context of baseball's entire history, regardless of position, there are only 11 players ahead of him in terms of career WAR who haven't had their likenesses cast in bronze at Cooperstown.
+Of those, you can discount those under the cloud of PED suspicion (Bonds and Roger Clemens, and that unofficial embargo will soon lift and be forgotten, like a gentle fog); players still active (Albert Pujols) or not yet eligible (Adrian Beltre); a few pitchers with strong cases (Mike Mussina and Curt Schilling, both of whom could get in any year now), and the tremendously controversial (Alex Rodriguez, who isn't eligible yet, and Pete Rose, who will never get in).

-That leaves only Jim McCormick (who pitched from 1878-1887), Bill Dahlen (an infielder who played from 1891-1911), Lou Whitaker (the Tigers' great second basemen, who has a higher career WAR than Roberto Alomar and who, with Alan Trammell, formed one of the greatest double-play combinations in history), and Jeff Bagwell, who will almost certainly be announced as a 2017 inductee.
+That leaves only Jim McCormick (who pitched from 1878-1887), Bill Dahlen (an infielder who played from 1891-1911), and Lou Whitaker (the Tigers' great second basemen, who has a higher career WAR than Roberto Alomar and who, with Alan Trammell, formed one of the greatest double-play combinations in history).

 If we go by position, FanGraphs has Walker 12th among right fielders in career WAR, with all 11 ahead of him in Cooperstown.
 Basically, nearly everyone ahead of Walker when looking through the WAR lens, either historically or isolated by position, is in the Hall of Fame, or will be one day.

 It's true that we don't know what Larry Walker would have done if he'd wound up somewhere else, but the facts as we have them are that Major League Baseball elected to set up shop in Denver, and Walker played there.
 As such, the spectre of Coors Field clangs noisily behind everything he did.
 For most of us the noise is just a nuisance, but the germane question right now is whether, for the bulk of Hall of Fame voters, it's more distracting than that.
-We'll soon find out, as Walker only has three years of eligibility left and faces an uphill climb to get enshrined.
-He received a slight uptick last year, garnering 15.5 percent of the vote, but that leaves him far from the 75-percent threshold that's required to get in, in a super crowded field, nonetheless.
+We'll soon find out, as Walker's years of eligibility are dwindling and he faces an uphill climb to get enshrined.
+His support has increased in recent years (and garnering 34.1 percent of the vote in 2018 was the closest he's come), but that leaves him far from the 75-percent threshold that's required to get in, in a super crowded field, nonetheless.